-The recent update launched on November 17th fixed many issues that have been reported by players over the last few months.
-It also added a ton for creators to use in both their mining and crafting adventures, and you can read about all of this in the Patch Notes HERE.
-However, there are now a few issues that we're seeing on a few Android devices related to performance, where the game may crash or begin to run slowly.
+The recent update launched on November 17, 2020, fixed many issues that had been reported by players.
+However, there are now a few issues on some Android devices that are related to performance, where the game may crash or run slowly.

-- Try to upgrade to the most recent version of Android.
+- Upgrade to the most recent version of the Android operating system (OS).

-- In the same menu as above, change "Graphics" to Fast.
-This reduces graphical quality and allows the device to render faster.
+- Change the Graphics setting to Fast.
+This reduces graphic resolution quality but enables the device to render faster.

-- In the same menu as above, change "Particles:" to Decreased or Minimal.
+- Change the Particles setting to Decreased or Minimal.
 This removes particle effects like smoke.

-- If you have additional programs running in the background on the device, try pausing or exiting from those programs so that you can devote more processing power to Minecraft.
+- If you have additional programs running in the background on the device, pause or exit those programs to free up more processing power for Minecraft.

 Note: Playing the game on an older version of the operating system may impact your gameplay experience with continued performance issues.
 It’s highly recommended that you upgrade to the latest version of the OS.